tracylynnlangford/OSU-Cybersecurity-Bootcamp-Project-1/README.md

 ### Access Policies

-The servers on the internal network are not exposed to the public Internet.
+The servers on the internal network are not exposed to the public internet.
 Only the jump box can accept direct internet connections.
 Access to this server is only allowed from the following IP address: 204.210.241.248:22.
-Additionally, servers within the private network can receive direct connections only from the jump server, not from one another.
+Additionally, servers within the private network can receive direct internal connections only from the jump server, not from one another.
 The table below provides an overview:

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|